webpack/webpack.js.org/src/content/configuration/entry-context.md

 If a function is passed then it will be invoked on every [make](/api/compiler-hooks/#make) event.

-> Note that the `make` event triggers when webpack starts and for every invalidation in watch-mode.
+> Note that the make event triggers when webpack starts and for every invalidation when [watching for file changes](/configuration/watch/).

 ```js
 module.exports = {